Eng3l/drone_control/README.md

 * Body request should be as a *multipart/form-data*.

-Documentatation of all endpoints can be found at `/api`.
+Documentation of all endpoints can be found at `/api`.

+> NOTE: To get all schema and resources IRI must add `accept: application/ld+json` to request's
+> headers.

 ## Assumptions